Growth of photovoltaics: Solar PV nameplate capacity

 Nameplate capacity denotes the peak power output of power stations in unit watt prefixed as convenient, to e.g. kilowatt (kW), megawatt (MW) and gigawatt (GW).
-Because power output for variable renewable sources is unpredictable, a source's average generation is generally significantly lower than the nameplate capacity.
+Because power output for renewable sources is variable, a source's average generation is generally significantly lower than the nameplate capacity.
 In order to have an estimate of the average power output, the capacity can be multiplied by a suitable capacity factor, which takes into account varying conditions - weather, nighttime, latitude, maintenance.

 Worldwide, the average solar PV capacity factor is 11%.

 In addition, depending on context, the stated peak power may be prior to a subsequent conversion to alternating current, e.g. for a single photovoltaic panel, or include this conversion and its loss for a grid connected photovoltaic power station.